 Listen, share and learn more about Whole Health and scuba diving.

-UTS is the ONLY organization offering Therapeutic Scuba Sessions!
-We have the medical knowledge to easily adapt and accommodate for those with PTSD, anxiety, chronic pain and much more.
-Being a first responder family transitioned out of the military, we understand the difficulties of every day life when suffering from mental and physical injuries sustained in the line of duty.
+UTS is the ONLY organization offering Scubapeutic ™ Sessions!
+We have the medical knowledge to easily adapt and accommodate for those with PTSD, anxiety, chronic pain, physical disabilities and much more.
+We understand the difficulties of every day life when suffering from mental and physical injuries.

 No!
-While being comfortable in the water is an asset there's no need to be concerned with swimming ability for the Therapeutic Scuba Sessions.
+While being comfortable in the water is an asset there's no need to be concerned with swimming ability for the Scubapeutic ™ Sessions.
 If you are interested in Open Water Scuba Diving Certification, there are basic swimming skills that are required.

-The cost for sessions are dependent on a few factors such as amount of time required in the pool, how many sessions you are signed up for and how many people are in a group.
+The cost for sessions are dependent on a few factors such as pool rental, scuba equipment requirements and how many people are participating.
 We offer private, semi-private and group sessions.

 Learn skills at your own pace!
-You can be assessed on your scuba skills and drills during the Therapeutic Scuba Sessions by an Instructor.
+You can be assessed on your scuba skills and drills during the Scubapeutic ™ Sessions by an Instructor.
 Once mastered, these skills can contribute to an Open Water Scuba Diving Certification.

 Absolutely!
-We encourage you to bring along family, friends and other peer support to participate in sessions with you whether or not they can scuba dive.
-Must be at least 8 years old for pool sessions.
-Therapeutic Scuba Sessions are for the entire family!
+We encourage you to bring along family, friends and other caregivers to participate in sessions with you whether or not they can scuba dive.
+Must be at least 10 years old for Scubapeutic pool sessions.